Ashley K. Whelan, LPCC, holistic trauma therapist and EMDR therapist in Carmel, CA

 What does a first session look like?

-The first (few) sessions help me learn more about you.
+The initial session is 90 minutes.
 We'll talk about what brought you in, what you've tried before, and what you're hoping to change.
 I'll also start getting a sense of how your nervous system works — how you handle stress, where you tend to get stuck, and what your body does when things get hard.
-I encourage you to assess during the first few sessions if I'm the right fit for you.

 DO WE HAVE TO MEET WEEKLY?